 And so it is with organizations and companies.
 Some that we can probably all cite are founded with an intrinsic purpose that they have had since their inception.
 Much of the public sector, in healthcare, education and social services, as well as charities and NGOs are founded on principles to serve society and improve people’s lives.

 Most notable in commerce is The Body Shop, founded in 1976 with the aim to prove that business could be a force for good.
-And this spirit continues, and is being echoed in challenger brand, Gandys, a fantastic new clothing collection for travellers (launched in 2012, by Rob and Paul Gandy) that supports the Orphans for Orphans foundation to help children that are affected by the 2004 Tsunami, where they too lost their parents.
+And this spirit continues and is being echoed in challenger brand, Gandys, a fantastic new clothing collection for travelers (launched in 2012, by Rob and Paul Gandy) that supports the Orphans for Orphans foundation to help children that are affected by the 2004 Tsunami, where they too lost their parents.

 In the corporate world, global giants, like Unilever and Procter & Gamble, were early to recognize their social responsibility and have led the corporate stampede to create purposeful organizations.
 They have managed to develop an authentic social purpose and environmental agenda, tied into reducing poverty, improving hygiene and education and protecting the planet, alongside their strategic growth, and have influenced government and regulators along the way.